appserver-io/appserver/_posts/2015-01-28-naming-directory-basics.md

 Every container running in the application server has a internal registry, we call it Naming Directory.
 In Java this is called `Enterprise Naming Context` or in short `ENC`.
 The naming directory is something like an object store, the container registers references to its resources.
 Resources can be beans or contexts provided by an application.
 All that resources are registered in the `Naming Directory` which allows you the access them if needed.

-### Application Configuration
+### Configure directories to be parsed

-When the application server starts, it parses the `META-INF/classes` and `WEB-INF/classes` folders by default to find classes with supported annotations.
+When the application server starts, by default, it parses the `META-INF/classes` and `WEB-INF/classes` folders of your application to find components with supported annotations.

-What directories should be parsed for annotated classes can be configured in your applications configuration file.
+What directories are parsed to locate annotated components can be configured in your applications configuration file.
 If you don't bundle a specific configuration file with your application, the default configuration will be used.
-The default application configuration is located under `etc/appserver/conf.d/context.xml`.
+The default application configuration is located under `etc/appserver/conf.d/context.xml` and should *NEVER* be edited.
 The nodes `/context/managers/manager[@name="BeanContextInterface" or @name="ServletContextInterface"]` are responsible for parsing and initializing the components.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>